0 Part Course |

 • Identify all key risks; a challenging process without firm-wide buy-in

-• Determine the frequency and impact of each using the heat method approach
+• This risk based compliance course helps determine the frequency and impact of each using the heat method approach

 • Risk appetite statements – a key driver